City of Kingston Paving

 Hurley Avenue Revitalization Project

-The Hurley Avenue Revitalization Project, which will include paving Hurley Ave from Washington Ave to the Ulster County line, has gone out to bid.
-The City of Kingston expects to start construction in late October/early November 2019.
+The Hurley Avenue Revitalization Project, which will include paving Hurley Ave from Washington Ave to the Town of Ulster line, is expected to be completed in November 2019.

 More information on the project at: https://kingston-ny.gov/hurleyave

-The City of Kingston is pleased to announce that restoration of Foxhall Avenue will begin in 2019.
+The City of Kingston is pleased to announce that restoration of Foxhall Avenue from Hasbrouck to Flatbush has been completed.

 News about future Foxhall Ave improvements: